alex4men/CarND-LaneLines-P1/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by collecting all coordinates of negative and positive sloped lines in separated lists and then making linear regression on these points, using np.polyfit() function.

 With good dataset, like the first two videos, this algorithm of line extrapolation worked perfectly.
-But on optional dataset there is a lot of wrong edges, caused by poor asphalt and car's hood.
+But on optional dataset there was a lot of wrong edges, caused by poor asphalt and car's hood.
 ![failure][image6]

 Filtering slope of lane lines to be near the average from previous two videos, helped to solve the problem of complete line extraction failure.